Department of Labor Logo United States Department of Labor

 4%

-Overall employment of electrical and electronics engineers is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.
+Overall employment of electrical and electronics engineers is projected to grow 9 percent from 2023 to 2033, much faster than the average for all occupations.

 Employment

-Some employment growth is expected as companies continue to utilize the expertise of engineers for projects involving electronic devices and systems.
+Employment growth is expected as companies increasingly utilize the expertise of engineers for projects involving electrical and electronic devices, systems, and infrastructure.
 These engineers are expected to have key roles in developing sophisticated consumer electronics, solar arrays, semiconductors, and communications technologies.

 Percent Numeric